barakugav/executorch-rs/README.md

 `executorch` is a Rust library for executing PyTorch models in Rust.
 It is a Rust wrapper around the [ExecuTorch C++ API](https://pytorch.org/executorch).
-It depends on version `0.3.0` of the CPP API, but will advance as the API does.
+It depends on version `0.3.0` of the Cpp API, but will advance as the API does.
 The underlying C++ library is still in alpha, and its API is subject to change together with the Rust API.

 ## Usage